telerik/document-processing-docs/libraries/radpdfprocessing/editing/fixedcontenteditor.md

 	FixedContentEditor editor = new FixedContentEditor(contentRootElement, initialPosition);
 {{endregion}}

 ## Inserting Elements

-Composing a [RadFixedDocument]({%slug radpdfprocessing-model-radfixeddocument%}) normally requires to create all elements and specify exactly how they should look.
+Composing a [RadFixedDocument]({%slug radpdfprocessing-model-radfixeddocument%}) normally requires creating all elements and specifying exactly how they should look.
 The __FixedContentEditor__ takes care of most things for you.
-This section explains how you can add different type of elements.
+This section explains how you can add different types of elements.

 ### Inserting Text

-Inserting а [TextFragment]({%slug radpdfprocessing-model-textfragment%}) can be done with the __public void DrawText(string text)__ method. __Example 3__ inserts a fragment with content "First text fragment.".
+Inserting а [TextFragment]({%slug radpdfprocessing-model-textfragment%}) can be done with the __public void DrawText(string text)__ method. __Example 3__ inserts a fragment with the content "First text fragment.".

 #### __[C#] Example 3: Insert TextFragment__